-Case Goods revenue increased by \$1.4 million, or 5%, for the three-month period ended September 30, 2017, when compared to the same period last year.
-The growth is primarily attributable to the performance of the Ungava Spirits Brands (which were acquired on September 30, 2016), strategic and tactical price positioning and favourable market mix, which have helped offset declines in domestic and UK case good performance.
+Case Goods revenue increased \$1.8 million, or 6%, for the three-month period ended September 30, 2018, when compared to the same period last year.
+Growth is attributable to strong domestic shipments lapping prior year LCBO normalization of inventory levels, Ungava Spirits Brands, the addition of the Foreign Affair Wines, and international market performance.

-Commissions remained flat to the prior year.
-Strong PR wines portfolio performance helped to offset shipment phasing challenges experienced by the PR spirits portfolio resulting from the effects of fiscal 2017 LCBO strike contingency inventory build.
-However, the PR brand portfolio continues to benefit from its positioning within the premium spirit and wine categories along with PR's investment to build these brands in Canada.
+Commissions increased \$0.4 million, or 6%, attributable to strong PR spirits portfolio performance which lapped prior year LCBO strike distortion.
+The PR brand portfolio continues to benefit from its positioning within the premium categories along with PR's investment to build these brands in Canada.

 Other services represent ancillary revenue incidental to Corby's core business activities, such as logistical fees and from time to time bulk whisky sales.
-Revenue from other services remained flat when compared to the same period last year.